It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 What are the effective curcumin doses

-And later I’ll discuss what the doses were in the clinical studies where the health benefits of curcumin supplementation have been demonstrated several times over.
+And later I’ll discuss what the doses were in the clinical studies where the health benefits of turmeric supplementation have been demonstrated several times over.

 This will save you from wasting your money on all of the products out there that are diluted with fillers, despite having big numbers and exaggerated marketing claims on their packaging.

-Finally, I will also share with you several examples from published, peer-reviewed research studies where curcumin has demonstrated effectiveness in a number of areas:
+Finally, I will also share with you several examples from published, peer-reviewed clinical trials where curcumin has demonstrated effectiveness in a number of areas:

 And although very early in the proving stage, curcumin supplementation research has found potential benefits for: